 The 'P' indicates units required for accreditation by professional bodies ie CPA (Certified Practicing Account Australia), CAANZ (Chartered Accountants Australia New Zealand), IPA (Institute of Public Accountants) and CIMA (Chartered Institute of Management Accountants).

-Note: Not all units will be offered every year 100 are 1st year units , 200 - 2 nd year and 300 - 3 rd year.
-Note.
-Not all allits will be offered every year.
-100 are ist year arms, , 200 - 2 yeur unu 500 - 5 yeur.
+Note: Not all units will be offered every year.
+100 are 1st year units, $200 - 2^{nd}$ year and $300 - 3^{rd}$ year.